boatmeme/derrida/README.md

 # derrida
 * * *
-A javascript library that takes an image (encoded as a Base64 String) and deconstructs it into an array of RGB pixel values.
+A javascript library that takes an image (encoded as a Base64 String) and deconstructs it as an array of RGB pixel values.

-Intended for use in node.js Machine Learning pipeline.
+Intended for use in a node.js Machine Learning pipeline.